nghyane/copilot-api/README.md

 - Be mindful that Claude 3.7 thinking mode consumes more tokens
 - Enable the `--manual` flag to review and approve each request before processing
 - If you have a GitHub business or enterprise plan account with Copilot, use the `--business` or `--enterprise` flag respectively
+- For Claude models, the API maintains full compatibility with both OpenAI and Anthropic request formats

 ### Manual Request Approval